GitBolt/axiol/DOCS.md

   .mentionamount - To add a custom amount of mentions which the bot would delete for mass mentions, remember that only unique mentions are deleted!
   ```
 #### .automodblacklist <channel>
-  This command blacklists a channel from auto moderation, users are immune to all filters in that channel.
+  This command blacklists a channel from auto moderation, members are immune to all filters in that channel.

 #### .automodwhitelist <channel>
-  By default, all channels are whitelisted hence protected with auto moderation but if any channel has been blacklisted using the command above then they can be whitelisted again using this command.
+  By default, all channels are whitelisted hence protected with auto moderation but if any channel has been blacklisted using the previous command then they can be whitelisted again using this command.

 #### .addmodrole <role>
   This commands adds a role in the *moderator role list* therefore members having any of the roles which are in the list are immune to all auto moderation actions by the bot.

 #### .removemodrole <role>
-  Any role which has been added as a mod role earlier can be removed from the list using this command, members having this role would no longer be immune to auto moderation.
+  Any role which has been added as a moderator role earlier can be removed from the list using this command, members having this role would no longer be immune to auto moderation.

 #### .allmodroles
   Use this command to see all moderator roles which you have added to the list, moderator is the just a common usage and example but you can add any roles :D

 #### .ignorebots
-  Use the command to toggle betwen ignorebots mode, this mode decides whether other bots will be affected by auto moderation by Axiol or not, using the command returns an embed which tells the current status of ignorebots mode, to switch just react to the emoji which Axiol will add itself, it would be either the [enable](https://cdn.discordapp.com/emojis/847850083819323442.png?v=1) emoji or [disable](https://cdn.discordapp.com/emojis/847850081700020254.png?v=1) depending on the current status.
+  Use the command to toggle betwen *ignorebots mode*, this mode decides whether other bots will be affected by auto moderation by Axiol or not, using the command returns an embed which tells the current status of ignorebots mode, to switch just react to the emoji which Axiol will add itself, it would be either the [enable](https://cdn.discordapp.com/emojis/847850083819323442.png?v=1) emoji or [disable](https://cdn.discordapp.com/emojis/847850081700020254.png?v=1) depending on the current status.

 ## ChatBot
 Help command: ```.help chatbot```</br>
 <img src="https://cdn.discordapp.com/attachments/843519647055609856/865985154689400872/unknown.png" width=280> </br>
-By default this plugin is enabled therefore Axiol will reply to all pings, disabling the plugin would make Axiol not reply to any messages or pings.
+By default this plugin is enabled, therefore Axiol will reply to all pings and disabling this plugin would make Axiol not reply to any messages or pings.

 #### .setchatbot <channel>
-  This commands sets a channel to a chatbot channel therefore all messages in that channel will be replied by Axiol and users would not need require to ping!
+  This commands sets a channel to a chatbot channel therefore all messages in that channel will be replied by Axiol and members would not need require to ping!

 #### .removechatbot <channel>
-  This commands removes a channel from chatbot channel list if it is there, therefore Axiol would no longer reply to all messages there
+  This commands removes a channel from chatbot channel list if it is there, therefore Axiol would no longer reply to all messages there.

 #### .chatbotchannels
-  This commands shows all channels which are chatbot channels, the channels shown in the embed are where the bot replies to all messages by everyone
+  This commands shows all channels which are chatbot channels, the channels shown in the embed are where the bot replies to all messages by everyone.

 #### .chatbotreport <description>
   If the chatbot does anything wrong, behaves weirdly or does not work then a quick report to the [support server](https://discord.gg/hxc73psNsB) can be sent with just this command without needing to join the server and reporting manually, the description has no limit so it can be as long as you want.